Learning Center

 • Resale Value: Very high; seen as a premium material by homebuyers

 Marble fits well with luxury styles and high-end homes.
-However, it's demanding maintenance doesn't make it a good fit for busy families.
+However, it's demanding maintenance doesn't always make it a good fit for busy families.

 13. Onyx